oiax/tgweb/README.md

 See [Transition Timing Function](https://tailwindcss.com/docs/transition-timing-function) for details.

-If the `tg:duration` attribute is set on the carousel, a user clicking/tapping the "prev" or "next" button while the carousel body is shifting horizontally will have no effect.
+If the `tg:transition-duration` attribute is set on the carousel, a user clicking/tapping the "prev" or "next" button while the carousel body is shifting horizontally will have no effect.
 To visually indicate this, specify the `tg:enabled-class` and `tg:disabled-class` attributes to the buttons.